Hosting and bandwidth provided by MacHost.

-Like any other purchase, only you can make the decision whether or not the Mac mini "Core" is the right Mac for you, but you can evaluate the pros and cons of the series to see if your needs are met.
+Like any other purchase, only you can make the decision whether or not the Intel Mac mini is the right Mac for you, but you can evaluate the pros and cons of the series to see if your needs are met.
 This "run down" may be helpful in making a decision:

 Pros: